• Skip to main content

 How To Melt Almond Bark For Oreo Balls

-My favorite method for melting the almond bark/chocolate is the easy way.
-The microwave!
+My favorite method for melting the almond bark is in the microwave.
 Place bark or chocolate in a microwave-safe bowl and heat for 1 minute and stir.

 Continue to heat in 30-second intervals, stirring after each, until the mixture is creamy and free of lumps.
 This method is quick and never fails!

-How To Roll Oreo Truffles In Almond Bark
+How To Roll Easy Oreo Balls In Almond Bark

-First of all, I much prefer using almond bark to create delicious Oreo truffles because bark hardens nicely and doesn’t melt in your fingers when you pop an Oreo Ball into your mouth.
-Chocolate chips will work, too!
+First of all, I much prefer using almond bark to create delicious Oreo truffles because bark hardens nicely and doesn’t melt in your fingers when you pop one in your mouth.
+Chocolate chips will work, too.

 When dipping, you can stab the ball with a toothpick or you can place it on a fork and dip.
-Whichever method you use, immediately roll the Oreo ball in sprinkles (sprinkles are optional) and place onto a serving plate or waxed paper.
+Whichever method you use, immediately roll the whole thing in sprinkles (sprinkles are optional) and place onto a serving plate or waxed paper.

 Colorful sprinkles on oreo balls, lined up on a serving platter.